 While your Achilles tendon is the strongest tendon in your body, it’s still vulnerable to injuries and wear and tear.
-At Kaplansky Foot and Ankle Centers, with locations in Columbus and Reynoldsburg, Ohio, David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, diagnose and treat Achilles tendon issues such as tendinitis and ruptures.
+At Kaplansky Foot and Ankle Centers, with locations in Columbus and Reynoldsburg, Ohio, David Kaplansky, DPM and Anthony Cozzolino, DPM, diagnose and treat Achilles tendon issues such as tendinitis and ruptures.
 Call Kaplansky Foot and Ankles Centers or make an appointment online today for expert podiatry services.

 Tendinitis and a tendon rupture are the most common Achilles tendon injuries.